ayushgupta07xx/ClipArt-AI-AI-Powered-Clipart-Generator-App/README.md

 # ClipArt AI — AI Clipart Generator

 Transform any face photo into 5 distinct art styles using AI.
-Built as a production-quality Android app in 48 hours.
+Built as a production-quality Android app.

 ---